-The SPA 8 Youth Suicide Prevention Task Force is a cross-sector group of representatives from organizations and agencies serving youth in L.A.
-County’s Service Planning Area (SPA) 8 who meet monthly to share knowledge and best practices; identify resources and gaps; and collaborate on specific, local efforts.
+The SPA 8 Youth Suicide Prevention Task Force is a cross-sector group of representatives from community organizations and agencies that are determined to make a collective impact on the youth mental health crisis in our community.
+Drawn from Los Angeles County’s Service Planning Area (SPA) 8, the Task Force meets monthly to share data and best practices, and to devise and collaborate on results-oriented programs and initiatives.

-Members of the SPA 8 Youth Suicide Prevention Task Force include representatives from:
+Members of the SPA 8 Youth Suicide Prevention Task Force have included representatives from:

 American Foundation for Suicide Prevention (AFSP) for Greater Los Angeles & Central Coast – Key Collaborator